MuesliSwapTeam/muesliswap-token-verification/README.md

 📄 A correct JSON token description in the [tokens](tokens) folder
 🖼️ An image for the token in the [images](images) folder.
 💸 A comment, with the transaction id showing you submitted 50 ADA to the [payment address](https://cardanoscan.io/address/01deb0dfa55b77e1d9d5ccc3168fad7fdf471a8b9326f026a1ed43908c495455e8f4d0042e077c25be5f30157249c9c4d57cae732d555ef105)

+Note that there are specific minimum requirements to get verified, such as:

+🌐 A website
+📝 A token description
+📊 Tokenomics
+✉️ Contact information (e.g., twitter, email)

+If you do not know how to implement these, check our MILK token or contact us.

 ### JSON token description